Updated: April 10, 2025 16 mins read Published: March 05, 2024

-With artificial intelligence (AI) on the rise, algorithms are getting better and better at visual tasks.
+With artificial intelligence on the rise, algorithms are getting better at visual tasks.
 Today’s computer vision applications can already read texts with ease.
-They can identify objects, classify them, and track their movement.
+They can identify objects, classify them and track their movement.
 They can recognize human faces and convincingly transform them.
-Moreover, computer vision makes machines comprehend and interpret visual data: from medical imaging to fraud detection, to autonomous driving – the technology is firmly on the way to revolutionize virtually every industry sector.
+Moreover, computer vision makes machines comprehend and interpret visual data.
+From medical imaging and fraud detection to autonomous driving, the technology is firmly on the way to revolutionizing nearly every industry sector.

-Consequently, various businesses, whether digitally native or brick-and-mortar, are increasingly utilizing computer vision programs for their operations or exploring novel applications for this technology.
+Consequently, various businesses, whether digitally native or brick-and-mortar, are increasingly using computer vision programs for their operations or exploring new applications for the technology.

 Computer vision is not just about building systems that see, but building systems that can interpret what they see.

 Whether you’re familiar with AI, machine learning and computer vision or new to the concepts, read on.
 We’ll define computer vision and explore its growth and how it works.
-Finally, we’ll take you on a tour of computer vision applications being used and refined across five major industries.
-Almost every sector has use cases for computer vision, but we’ll look at transportation, healthcare, manufacturing, retail, and agriculture.
-During this exploration, we’ll showcase everyday examples of computer vision applications, illustrating how these technologies are widespread in our daily lives, often without us explicitly recognizing their reliance on computer vision.
+Finally, we’ll take you on a tour of the usages of computer vision applications and how they are refined across five major industries.
+Almost every sector has use cases for computer vision, but we’ll look at transportation, healthcare, manufacturing, retail and agriculture.
+During this analysis, we’ll give some examples of computer vision-based AI applications and illustrate how these technologies are widespread in our daily lives.

 Defining computer vision

 First, how do they define computer vision?
 Let’s start with the basics.
-SImplistically, computer vision technology is the field of computer science that enables computer systems to see and understand the world around them, make decisions about what they see, and act accordingly.
+Simplistically, computer vision AI technology is the field of computer science that enables computer systems to see and understand the world around them.
+Data processing allows these systems to decide what they see and act accordingly.

-Looking for a more technical definition?
-Computer vision (CV) is a field of artificial intelligence (AI) that enables computers and systems to derive meaningful information from digital images, videos, and other visual inputs and to take actions or make recommendations based on that information.
+More technically, computer vision is a field of AI that enables computers and systems to derive meaningful information from digital images, videos and other visual inputs.
+The models then act or make recommendations based on what they learn from the input.

 AI Engineering Productivity Cookbook image 2